hyprwm/hyprwire-protocols/README.md

-# hyprwire-protocols
+## hyprwire-protocols

-A centralized protocol spec repository for hyprwire/hyprtavern protocols
+A centralized protocol spec repository for hyprwire/hyprtavern protocols.